Kiribath: Ingredients and preparation

-Kiribath is usually served with lunumiris, a relish made of red onions, mixed with chili flakes, Maldive fish, salt, and lime.
-It can also be consumed with seeni sambol, jaggery and bananas.
+Kiribath is usually served with lunumiris, a relish made of red onions, mixed with chili flakes, Maldives fish, salt, and lime.
+It can also be consumed with seeni sambol, jaggery, bananas, hoppers, bread and roti.

-Although served onto the plate with a spoon, kiribath is traditionally eaten by hand as it is the best way to mix with the lunumiris.
+Although served onto the plate with a spoon, kiribath is traditionally eaten by hand to mix with the lunumiris.

 Variations

 There are variations of kiribath including:

 Mung kiribath

-Mung kiribath (මුං කිරිබත්) is a variation of Kiribath is made by adding boiled green gram to the milk rice.
+Mung kiribath (මුං කිරිබත්) is a variation of Kiribath made by adding boiled green gram to the milk rice.
 The same recipe and procedure can be followed to make this variation.
 It is often prepared in Buddhist temples.

 Imbul kiribath

 Imbul kiribath (ඉඹුල් කිරිබත්) is a sweet variation of the original.
 It is made by taking a small amount of milk rice, made in the regular process, and spreading it on a banana leaf.
 A sweet filling made of coconut and jaggery, called Pani pol, is placed in the center.
-The banana leaf is folded and rolled vertically and pressed firm giving it its unusual cylindrical shape.
+The banana leaf is folded and rolled vertically and pressed firmly, giving it its unusual cylindrical shape.